What I need to know about Lactose Intolerance

 - What is lactose intolerance?

-- Who gets lactose intolerance?
+- Can anyone have lactose intolerance?

 - What are the symptoms of lactose intolerance?

-- How is lactose intolerance diagnosed?
+- How does lactose intolerance affect my health?

 - Points to Remember